igrishaev/deed/readme.md

 ;; EOF
 ~~~

-The low-level might be useful when you need precise control on encoding and
+The low-level API is useful for precise control on encoding and decoding.
-decoding.

 ### API Options